levinzonr/studypad-android/README.md

 An example of learning features: *As an app user I want to take advantages of Challenges which will allow me to learn content made by me or other users.*

+### Possible use-cases

+- Create/Edit/Delete notes
+- Create/Edit/Delete notebooks
+- Publish/share your notebook with others
+- Leave/Delete comment on someones notebook
+- Download and add  notebook to library
+- Login/Register using Email
+- Authentication using Facebook
+- Authentication using Google
+- Account Edition
+- Access to content using deep links
+-Challenges

 ## Existing solutions - Quizlet